Language

 What is the difference between elastic and inelastic collisions?

-In a perfectly inelastic collision, the objects stick together after impact and move as one combined mass.
-Momentum is still conserved (as it always is in closed systems), but some kinetic energy is converted to heat, sound, or permanent deformation.
-This is what happens in most real-world collisions like car crashes.
+In an elastic collision, both momentum and kinetic energy are conserved and the objects bounce apart.
+In a perfectly inelastic collision, the objects stick together and move as one — momentum is still conserved, but some kinetic energy is converted to heat, sound, or deformation.

 How much energy is lost in a perfectly inelastic collision?